polterguy/hyper-ide/README.md

 if you wish.
 Hyper IDE is a web based IDE, so unless you intend to run it through Visual Studio, or something similar, through localhost, it probably performs best through some sort of web/intranet server.

 Hyper IDE is actually extremely small in size.
-At the time of this writing, probably less than 2,000 lines of code, although (obviously) that number will increase in the future.
+At the time of this writing, it is 2176 lines of code, although (obviously) that number will increase in the future.
 This is only possible due to the extreme modularised nature of Hyperlambda, which it is built in, which facilitates for extreme reuse, allowing me to exclusively build it, from pre-built components, such as the TreeView in Micro, CodeMirror, etc.
+Most of the code is also comments.
+I suspect there is no more than 800 lines of code in Hyper IDE, if you remove the comments.

+However, 2,000 lines of code in total as of today.
+To put that number into perspectives, realise that the Bootstrap CSS DateTimePicker is 5,000 lines of code.
+It picks dates, Hyper IDE is a complete integrated development environment, with support for more than 100 languages!

 ## Performance